Marketer. Strategist. Professional.

-Advertising major Marquis Burch takes on the industry and wins big.
+Marquis Burch ’17 takes on the industry and wins big.

-Marquis Burch is an Advertising major and Entrepreneurship minor at Columbia College Chicago.
-Burch placed first in the 2016 National Collegiate Effies Competition, a nationwide marketing contest, and is listed as one of the 2017 American Advertising Federation's Most Promising Multicultural Students.
+Marquis Burch ’17 was an Advertising major and Entrepreneurship minor at Columbia College Chicago.
+Burch placed first in the 2016 National Collegiate Effies Competition, a nationwide marketing contest, and was named as one of the 2017 American Advertising Federation's Most Promising Multicultural Students.

 Defining moment: “I took an Advertising Workshop class with Peg Murphy [associate chair of the Advertising and Public Relations Department],” says Burch.
 Throughout the semester, Murphy involved her students in marketing competitions, because awards help prove credibility and industry endurance.
 Burch and a few students developed a mock campaign to enter into the National Collegiate Effies Competition.